-Objective Main goals Target 2021-2024 Promote training, well-being and personal and professional development for all.
-Provide training for all; Ensure equal access to opportunities; End all forms of discrimination; Protect the labour rights.
-95% employees accessing training by 2024; 25% women in management position by 2024.
+Objective Main goals Target 2021-2024 Promote training, well-being and personal and professional development Provide training for all; Ensure equal access to opportunities; End all forms of discrimination; Protect the labour rights.
+95% employees accessing training by 2024; 25% women in management for all. • Protect the labour rights. management position by 2024.